maxbrown/GACD/README.md

 Now, lets subset the dataset for mean and std measures only!

 Use Grep for identifying the subset measures.
-Code referred from [Stack-Overflow](http://stackoverflow.com/a/21311458/2356016)

 ```r